iggy-social/iggy-social-frontend/README.md

 - Pinia
 - Orbis SDK

+## Hosting

-> Important: If you use Netlify, make sure to use the `npm run generate` command instead of `npm run build`.
+This template does not work properly on GitHub Pages.
+Use Netlify or Vercel instead (make sure to use the `npm run generate` command instead of `npm run build` there).

 ## Setup